By Sophie Brigstocke, Nurturing Birth Owner and Doula Training Facilitator

 So, if it matters to you that there aren’t male medics in the room, let’s write it down.
-If you don’t want to have regular vaginal examinations, let’s add this to the plan.
+If you don’t want to have regular vaginal examinations (or any at all), let’s add this to the plan.

 There may be very personal reasons behind someone’s decisions based on previous experiences.
 No-one ever needs to justify their choices with care providers.
-In the UK we have human rights when it comes to birthing – it is our choice.
+In the UK we have human rights when it comes to birthing.
+What happens to our body is our choice.
 In my experience as a doula the people and families I have supported have often shared their reasons with me and therefore I have been able to advocate in the birth room.
 After all, what do we want more than anything else?
 People being treated with compassionate and respectful care.

 That is where a doula is so invaluable.
 In the course of labour, which often has its interesting wiggles, turns and unpredictability, you have somebody there who is able to help you to make informed decisions, knowing how to access relevant, evidence-based information.
 Generally I like to chat through a lot of different options during pregnancy in preparation for a variety of paths that labour may follow.
 A doula can also remind you of the conversations that you’ve had antenatally which is so helpful when trying to make decisions under pressure.